-Please Note: When you click on the links below you will leave the Earth Expeditions website.
-This link has been provided because the destination pages may have information that is of interest to you.
-Earth Expeditions does not necessarily endorse the views expressed, or the data and the facts presented on these sites.
+Please Note: When you click on the links below you will leave the Project Dragonfly website.
+The links have been provided because the destination pages may have information that is of interest to you.
+Project Dragonfly does not necessarily endorse the views expressed, or the data and the facts presented on these sites.

 The NEA Foundation

 The NEA Foundation supports a variety of efforts by teachers, education support professionals, and higher education faculty and staff to improve student learning in the nation’s public schools, colleges, and universities.